angelalejos/cloudwatch/README.md

 Examples of monitored/alerted values include:

 * Elasticsearch cluster state is RED.
 This means Elasticsearch cannot possibly be returning valid data.
 * Elasticsearch or Kubernetes cluster ELB latency is high.
 This means requests are being served to users too slowly
-* Elasticsearch or Kubernetes cluster (including master) in service instances is less than minimum instances.
+* Elasticsearch or Kubernetes cluster (including master) `in service instances` is less than `minimum instances`.
 This suggests that there are not enough cluster resources to work properly.